Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2020.

 For not a huge amount more, you get seven extra inches of OLED panel real estate and all of the excellent picture qualities and advanced features of its smaller sibling.
 It sounds a bit better, too, thanks to the bigger chassis, although the CX isn't the best-sounding TV in its class.

-Of course, the 55in CX also shares its little brother's lack of UK catch-up apps, and that will put some people off right away, but if you can forgo the likes of BBC iPlayer (or don't mind adding them via an external source), this is an extremely compelling all-rounder.
+Of course, the 55in CX also shares its little brother's lack of UK catch-up apps, and that will put some people off right away, but if you can forgo the likes of All 4 (or don't mind adding them via an external source), this is an extremely compelling all-rounder.

 Read the full LG OLED55CX review